shellscape/postcss-values-parser/README.md

 A CSS property value parser built upon [PostCSS](https://github.com/postcss/postcss), following the same node and traversal patterns as PostCSS.

+This package powers part of [Prettier](https://prettier.io/).
+Please consider becoming a sponsor if you find this package useful or are a Prettier user. https://github.com/sponsors/shellscape

 ## Install

 Using npm: